 The Bonds are expected to be rated BBB- by Fitch.
 The rating assigned to the Bonds by Fitch is based on the Issuer's financial situation but takes into account other relevant structural features of the transaction, including, inter alia, the terms of the Bonds, and reflects only the views of Fitch.
 The rating assigned by Fitch to the Bonds may not reflect the potential impact of all risks related to structure, market and other factors that may affect the value of the Bonds.
+The occurrence of a Rate of Interest Increase Event (as more fully described Condition 4(b)) will lead to an increase in the rate of interest of the Bonds.
 A rating is not a recommendation to buy, sell or hold securities and may be revised or withdrawn by the rating agency at any time.